msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Tested with WordPress 6.1 and WooCommerce 7.1.0-rc.1

 = 6.4.0 - 2022-10-25 =
-* [PRO add-on 1.1](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): allow sending order number (for sequential order number plugins) instead of order id to the IfthenPay webservices and backoffice
+* [PRO add-on 1.1](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): allow sending order number (for sequential order number plugins) instead of order id to the ifthenpay webservices and backoffice
 * Tested with WordPress 6.1-RC2-54684 and WooCommerce 7.1.0-beta.1

 = 6.3.0 - 2022-10-19 =